 Let’s go back and just paint in black in areas and fill up the rest of the areas just like so easy very easy to do.
 Now for the critical areas if you want to find the unit you can also choose the blend mode “overlay” and then decrease the flow to somewhere around 20 to 30 percent.

-That was the end of the tutorial for background removal with the easy background removal tool.
+That was the end of the tutorial to remove the background in Photoshop with the easy background removal tool.
 But if you are an agency or if you have large projects with hundreds or thousands of images and you want professional editing you can’t use this and do it all alone, right?

-Currently, we are providing image post-processing service for many customers, as well as a variety of photographers, from reputable online shops, advertising agencies, and interactive agencies.
-Only high-quality image editing at industry bottom prices is guaranteed.
+Currently, we are providing image post-processing services for many customers, as well as a variety of photographers, from reputable online shops, advertising agencies, and interactive agencies.
 You can process your orders more quickly, also when with large volumes of pictures in particular.

-We are also renowned for reasonable pricing.
 Our Image editing service starts at a price of only 0.29 cents depending on the image type.
 It is fair and straightforward.
 We also guarantee quality and satisfaction and offer quality inspections.
 Experienced professional quality controllers are great to do that.
-Each of our expert graphic designers in-house is well trained in photo post-processing service.
 We deliver 5000 pictures per day.
 Although we are quick, our service is great and we only guarantee high-end image editing service.